Peteresis/stock-analysis/README.md

           tickerVolumes(TickersIndex) = tickerVolumes(TickersIndex) + Cells(RowIndex, 8).Value
        Next RowIndex

-       'This section covers 3b) 3c) and 3d) ==> Calculates the starting and ending price of each stock using the breakPoints calculated above tickerStartingPrices(TickersIndex) = Cells(StartRow, 6).Value
+       'This section covers 3b) 3c) and 3d) ==> Calculates the starting and ending price 'of each stock using the breakPoints calculated above tickerStartingPrices(TickersIndex) = Cells(StartRow, 6).Value
        tickerEndingPrices(TickersIndex) = Cells(EndRow, 6).Value